Child and Adolescent Suicide

 A recent controversial area of discussion of child and adolescent suicide has been the topic of antidepressant medication.
 This emerged after one study which reported some children placed on antidepressant medication committed suicide or made attempts.
 Critics point out that the rate of child suicide would be higher if depression, a known risk factor for suicide, is left untreated and that suicidal behavior or threats may pre-date medication.
 Psychiatrists and psychologists have long known that a period of increased risk occurs as very depressed individual begin to feel better and become more energized as they may be more prone to act on ideas or impulses.
 Risk of a suicide or attempt when being placed on antidepressant treatment is likely to be reduced if adequeate psychological and psychiatric assessment is performed along with the decision to medicate and careful and close follow up by a psychiatrist and licensed psychologist is maintained for a sufficient period while and after depression is resolved.
 Whether this will become important considerations for public health and managed care remains to be seen.

-Ernest J. Bordini, Ph.D. is a licensed psychologist and Executive Director of Clinical Psychology Associates of North Central Florida, P.A.
+Ernest J. Bordini, Ph.D. is a licensed psychologist and Executive Director of Clinical Psychology Associates of North Central Florida.
 He was honored as a Distinguished Psychologist by the Florida Psychological Association.
 This article was originally published in Gainesville Family Magazine and was revised in Dec.
 2007.
 The original article is available in .pdf form.

 CPANCF.COM (352) 336-2888